MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsVoiceApplicationsPolicy.md

 You cannot use wildcard characters when specifying the Identity.

-If neither the Identity nor the Filter parameters are specified, then Get-CsTeamsVoiceApplicationsPolicy returns all the teams voice applications policies configured for use in the tenant.
+If neither the Identity nor the Filter parameters are specified, then Get-CsTeamsVoiceApplicationsPolicy returns all the Teams voice applications policies configured for use in the tenant.

 ```yaml
 Type: String